Frequently Asked Questions

 2. LEARNER’S PERMIT

-If you are at least 15 1/2 years old, you may go to the DMV and take the written test.
+When you are at least 15 1/2 years old, you may go to the DMV and take the written test.
 The test is 46 multiple choice questions, and you can miss 8 and still pass.
-An appointment is recommended but you may try walking in without one.
+An appointment is recommended, but you may walk in without one.
 They will not give the test if you arrive after 4:00 pm.
 To schedule an appointment, call the DMV at 800.777.0133, or schedule online at dmv.ca.gov.

 FOR THE DMV WRITTEN TEST, YOU MUST PROVIDE:

 • 2.
-Confirmation code you receive after completing CDL application (DL44) online at dmv.ca.gov.
+Confirmation code you receive after completing the application (DL44) online at dmv.ca.gov.

 • 3.
 Birth Certificate or passport – NO photocopies